nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The search is case-insensitive. e.g., `Labrador` will match `LABRADOR`.
 - The order of the keywords does not matter. e.g., `Bukit Timah` will match `Timah Bukit`.
 - Students matching at least one keyword will be returned. e.g., `Bukit Timah` will return `Bukit Batok`, `Timah Hill`.
-- Only full words will be matched e.g., `Labra` will not match `Labrador`.
+- Partial words will be matched e.g., `Labra` will match `Labrador`.

 Example: